+Changes or modifications to this system by other than an authorized service facility could void authorization to use this equipment.
 If you ever notice a decrease in the key fob transmitter range, try doing one of the following:

 - Check to determine if battery replacement is necessary.
 See the instructions that follow. - Check the distance.
 You may be too far from your vehicle.
-You may need to stand closer during rainy or snowy weather.

-- Check the location.
+You may need to stand closer during rainy or snowy weather. - Check the location.
 Other vehicles or objects may be blocking the signal.
-Take a few steps to the left or right, hold the transmitter higher, and try again. - Check to make sure that an electronic device such as a cellular phone, lap top computer or garage door opener is not causing interference. - Try to resynchronize the transmitter by pressing and holding the LOCK and UNLOCK buttons for seven seconds when standing next to the vehicle. - If you're still having trouble, see your Chevrolet dealer or a qualified technician for service.
+Take a few steps to the left or right, hold the transmitter higher, and try again. - Check to make sure that an electronic device such as a cellular phone or lap top computer is not causing interference. - Try to resynchronize the transmitter by pressing and holding the LOCK and UNLOCK buttons for seven seconds when standing next to the vehicle. - If you're still having trouble, see your dealer or a qualified technician for service.